|Scroll down for descriptions|

 Interested in expanding how you work with dreams?
 Becoming more adept at opening up dreams so they are resonant with clients?
 Deepening your understanding of dream symbolism?
 This unique series offers the opportunity to experience and experiment with a broad array of available dreamwork methods.
 We will discuss the pros and cons of each and how to select methods suitable for the type of dream and the client.
 Innovative ways of opening “liminal space” to engage with clients will be demonstrated.
 Like naturalists on a foray we will let our curiosity and observational skills lead us into the wisdom of the dream.
 You will find that “meaning” is not an abstraction but emerges organically as the dream characters, scenes, and actions receive careful attention.
 Those taking this series will be well prepared to do meaningful dreamwork in any setting.

 Suitable for psychotherapists, analysts, dreamworkers, spiritual directors, pastoral counselors, and others who work with dreams in professional settings.
-For interested participants, follow up meetings will be held monthly to do dreamwork.
+Participants are encouraged to bring in dream material to work with.